 Work in the Kitchen

 Oven on, I parked my laptop on a flour-filled counter and scooped out a tray of dough for these famous (according to me) pumpkin chocolate chip cookies.
-As they baked to a perfect, golden color, I responded to email and continued to build out my latest project for work.
+As they baked to perfection, I responded to email and continued to build out my latest project for work.
 7 minutes passed, I pulled the cookies out of the oven to cool, and repeated the process.
 I continued until I sat in front of a full batch of cookies that anxiously awaited being attacked by preschoolers.